Ruhi Khalidi: Biography

 He also visited Zionist settlements and wrote extensively about them in his unpublished book titled "Zionism and the Zionist Question".
 While writing the book he kept it secret in fear of "political repercussions involved with even writing about a nationalistic movement".
-The book was a wide-ranging analysis that drew on his reading of the Hebrew bible and his encounters with the Zionist settlers.
+The book was a wide-ranging analysis that drew on his reading of the Hebrew Bible and his encounters with the Zionist settlers.
 These visits were an attempt to build a case against the Zionist movement.
 Khalidi wanted to restrict Jewish immigration to Palestine and opposed land sales to Jews.
 His sentiments were based on the fear that Zionists wanted to create their own state with an exclusive social and political system.
 He understood that the Zionists were attempting to create a nation where they would no longer be second class citizens or outsiders, but he felt their goals would be detrimental to the Ottoman Empire and all the people in it as a whole.
 Khalidi was criticized by Zionists and non-Zionists for wanting to make illegal the purchase of land not only by unregistered Jewish immigrants, but also Jews that were natural citizens of the Ottoman Empire.

-When Zionist Leader, Jacobus Kann, published a book calling for the establishment of a Jewish army in the name of the Zionist movement, Khalidi had the book translated to French and distributed to other Palestinian nationalists in order to call attention to the militant side of the Zionist movement.
+When Zionist leader Jacobus Kann published a book calling for the establishment of a Jewish army in the name of the Zionist movement, Khalidi had the book translated to French and distributed to other Palestinian nationalists in order to call attention to the militant side of the Zionist movement.
 He also signed petitions and helped lobby the governor's and sultan's offices to enact stronger restrictions on Jewish immigration.

 Khalidi saw his destiny as firmly tied to the Ottoman Empire and was not an Arab Nationalist.
 He had ties to the Young Turks and even wrote one of the first copies of their political manifesto.

 Khalidi died of typhoid in 1913 while working as deputy to the head of Parliament in Istanbul (Constantinople).
 Some members of his family believed he had actually been poisoned because his beliefs.
 His unfinished book was never published and was inherited by his older brother.
-Toward the end of his life, he expressed anger at the Ottoman government for not recognizing the threat that the Zionist posed against Palestine.
+Toward the end of his life, he expressed anger at the Ottoman government for not recognizing the threat that the Zionist movement posed against Palestine.